Praveen0090/weekday_assignment/README.md

 **Overview:**

-This project serves as an assignment submission for the SDE 1 role at Weekday.
  It is a clone of the Job Search section of Weekday's chrome extension, which enables users to search for jobs based on their preferences and filters.

 **Installation:**